cksystemsteaching/selfie/README.md

 `ld rd,imm(rs1)`: `rd = memory[rs1 + imm]; pc = pc + 4` with `-2^11^ <= imm < 2^11^`

 Similar to the `addi` instruction, `ld` uses a source register `rs1` but interpreted as address and not an integer, and a destination register `rd`.
 Therefore, `ld` is encoded in the I-Format, just like `addi`, but with opcode `0x3` rather than `0x13`.
-The exact details are in selfie's source code.
+The exact details are in the source code of selfie.

 > Data flows from immediate values to registers, from registers to registers and memory, and from memory back to registers

 Before moving on, it is time to reflect on what we have seen so far in this chapter.
 The two instruction pairs `lui` and `addi` as well as `ld` and `sd` facilitate data flow by allowing us to initialize registers and memory to any value we like, address memory anywhere we want, and copy data from registers to memory, from register to register, and from memory back to registers.
 Because of the nature of digital memory, in particular of address spaces, addition and subtraction play a crucial role in calculating memory addresses.
-Another look at selfie's output when self-compiling gives us a quantitative idea of the importance of these instructions.
+Another look at the output of selfie when self-compiling gives us a quantitative idea of the importance of these instructions.
 Try:

 ```bash
 ./selfie -c selfie.c -m 3 -c selfie.c